 A variety-based climate-smart intervention

 With its considerable research base in Odisha, IRRI curated a technical fix to address the impact of the climatic crisis.
-In association with Pragati Koraput, a non-government organization in Odisha, IRRI introduced variety-based intervention in four flood-affected villages in Nimapada in the first week of September.
+In association with Pragati Koraput, a non-government organisation in Odisha, IRRI introduced variety-based intervention in four flood-affected villages in Nimapada in the first week of September.

 The intervention included 55 affected farmers covering 25 hectares of rice areas identified using data, GIS-enabled mapping, and field observations.
 Two early maturing varieties, CR dhan-101 (Ankit) and CR dhan-102 (Santabhima), were chosen based on their performance in earlier varietal evaluation programs conducted by the IRRI Seed System.